NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     -sha512         to use the sha512 message digest algorithm -whirlpool      to use the whirlpool message digest algorithm

 In addition to that, there are alternative utilities than OpenSSL to regenerate the archive hash.
 For example, FreeBSD provides <code>md5</code>, <code>sha1</code>, <code>sha256</code>, <code>sha512</code> and <code>rmd160</code>, while GNU/Linux provides <code>md5sum</code>, <code>sha1sum</code>, <code>sha224sum</code>, <code>sha256sum</code>, <code>sha384sum</code> and <code>sha512sum</code> utilities to do so.
-No matter which tool or program you use, results must be the same:
+No matter which tool or program you use, the final results must be the same:

     $ sha512 2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt
     SHA512 (2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt) = 94e4e827f9024df8b547aa48037bc5cef8a851702bb9b7853c8be570c2b6a97de3b0af2e5bca70c15fc94304c44810d747bce6d028f56535dd085e67d3341367

-OK, let's assume you did provide a public key for the remote backup server that you've retrieved the archive file from.
+OK, let's assume you did provide a public key for the remote backup server that you've just retrieved the archive file from.
 First, we have to verify the archive file's origin using the public key from OmniBackup's host (the current host).
 Note that this public key may not be the same as the public key provided by the remote backup server.
-It's a sibiling to private key in the <code>.security.encryption.option</code> of OmniBackup configuration file.
-For the sake of simplicity, from now on I assume you only have a single pair of keys called <code>private.pem</code> and <code>public.pem</code>.
+It's a sibiling to private key in the <code>.security.encryption.private_key</code> option of OmniBackup configuration file.
+For the sake of simplicity, from now on I assume you only have a single pair of keys called <code>private.pem</code> and <code>public.pem</code> rather than having multiple pair of keys.

 OK, the signature file for our example is <code>2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt.sign</code>.
 So: